Kimserey/BlogArchive/20160323_Compose_WebSharper_Sitelets_with_fsx_files_part1.md

     )
 ```

-This function is used to compile a dynamic assembly which is exactly our case since we are handling a dynamic assembly (`FSI assembly`).
+This function is used to compile a dynamic assembly which is exactly our case since we are handling a running in `FSI`.
 The output of `compile` is a `CompiledAssembly` which exposes intesting members like `ReadableJavaScript`, `CompressedJavaScript` and `Info`.

 ```